iiroj/app-bar/README.md

 Also known as a Header, a Navigation Bar, or a Navbar.
 I chose App Bar because it was available on npm.

+## Requirements

+- React
+- Something to style the `<AppBar />` with, like [styled-components](https://github.com/styled-components/styled-components) or [emotion](https://github.com/emotion-js/emotion)
+- `window.requestAnimationFrame`.
+You could use a [polyfill](https://github.com/chrisdickinson/raf) for older browsers
+- `position: sticky;` support.
+For Safari, you should add `position: -webkit-sticky;` to your own styles.
+Unfortunately this is not possible to support with React's inline style syntax.

 ## Usage

 Basic usage: